bluescan/tacent/UnitTests/TestData/Images/KTX2/Readme.txt

 All images were converted at production quality.
 Supercompression was used for all images except for BC7_RGBANoSuper.

-The ktx2 files starting with 'ETC' were generated from compressonator (COMP)
+The 3 ktx2 files starting with 'ETC' were generated from compressonator (COMP).
+COMP generates incorrect ETC2 images (RB are swapped).
+This fix this the source image was swizzled first.
+This results in correct ETC2 files.
+COMP allows you to set ETC1 for the format of a KTX2 file.
+KTX2 does not have the ability to distinguish between ETC1 and ETC2RGB (there is no separate VK pixel format).
+That is why there are only 3 images.